 An open textbook is a textbook licensed under an open copyright license and made available online to be freely used by students, teachers, and members of the public.
-They are available for free as online versions, and as low-cost printed versions, should students or faculty opt for these.
+They are available for free as online versions and in a variety of file formats (e.g., for eReaders, editable files like XML and HTML), and as low-cost printed versions, should students or faculty opt for these.
 Open textbooks are a way to significantly reduce student textbook costs while giving instructors the flexibility to reformat and customize their course material.
 They are an affordable, flexible alternative to traditionally-published textbooks.

+Open textbooks can be found in the B.C.
+Open Textbooks Collection, as well as, several other repositories and collections.
 Some open textbooks contain supplemental or ancillary materials (e.g., test banks, quizzes, PowerPoint slides, videos).
-Textbooks that include one or more ancillary resources in the BC Open Textbooks collection are marked with an Ancillary Resources flag.
+Textbooks that include one or more ancillary resources in the B.C.
+Open Textbooks Collection are marked with an Ancillary Resources flag.

 Open Educational Resources